weisjakedev/MSFT-Endpoint-Engineering/README.md

 The objective was to implement scalable user management, automated device provisioning, controlled privilege assignment, and a structured collaboration architecture.

-## Identity & Access Administration
+## IAM

-Identity architecture was implemented using:
+Identity Access Management implemented with:

 -Department-based security groups